 2) Advanced Stewards’ Training: Existing stewards are trained in small groups or individually on topics customized to their departments, worksite, and expressed needs.
 Training can be conducted at the union hall, on lunch breaks or on weekends, depending on the steward’s preference.
 Topics usually include Skelly conferences and hearings, Civil Service rules and applications, Weingarten rights, and unfair labor practices.
 Existing stewards may contact the Advocacy Center staff to request a customized training at any time.

-3) Stewards’ Council Meetings: These meetings are held every other month in the evening at the union hall and are designed to allow stewards from all jurisdictions to interact socially, share cases and ideas with each other, and enjoy guest speakers from agencies such as law firms, government agencies that oversee labor relations and enforcement, and private sector specialists, all of whom train our stewards on a variety of rotating labor law topics.
+3) Stewards’ Council Meetings: These meetings are every other month in the evening at the union hall and are designed to allow stewards from all jurisdictions to interact socially, share cases and ideas with each other, and enjoy guest speakers from agencies such as law firms, government agencies that oversee labor relations and enforcement, and private sector specialists, all of whom train our stewards on a variety of rotating labor law topics.
 Dinner is served.

 If you are unable to secure child care for any training, please inform staff when you RSVP so we can have age-appropriate activities and supervision available.
 The local offers various types of representational training.
 Contact an advocate to find out the specific dates, times and locations for upcoming training opportunities.